 Caution: Fentanyl test strips will not pick up on all fentanyl analogues.
 A negative test does not always mean you do not have fentanyl.

 Take care if you are injecting heroin and visit your local Needle Exchange Programme.
 Injecting into the vein is a common method of using heroin.
 Injecting heroin or homebake delivers it faster to you blood stream, meaning the effects can be quicker but shorter-lasting.
 It is important to remember to take a smaller dose if you are injecting these drugs as the effects are stronger and you have a higher risk of overdosing.
-If you are injecting heroin or homebake, make sure to use new equipment (including needles) every time you use.
+If you are injecting heroin or homebake, make sure to use new, sterile equipment (including needles) every time you use.
 Sharing injecting gear can transmit blood-borne diseases like Hep C and HIV.
 Unsterile or used equipment can also cause abscesses and infections.
 You should also avoid injecting in the same site every time as this can cause damage and infection to the area.
 ‘Skin popping’ (injecting drugs just under the skin) can also carry a greater risk of infection than intravenous drug use.

 You can get new, sterile injecting equipment from your local needle exchange.
 These programs also have lots of resources and information about safer injecting practices and heroin use.